 Standard Leak: A device calibrated and maintained per NIST guidelines that permits a test gas either to be introduced into or leak out of a leak test setup at a known rate to facilitate its calibration.
 Synonymous with leak artifact.
-Note: See ASTM E908.
+Note: See ASTM E908-98 (2022) and ASNT Nondestructive Testing Handbook, Fourth Edition: Volume 2, Leak Testing, Chapter 4, for calibrated (standard) leaks.

 Subsystem: A specific set of hardware functional entities and their associated interconnections that perform a single category of functions.
 The functional level immediately below the system level.
-Note: For the purpose of this NASA Technical Standard, subassemblies are considered as subsystems.
+Note: For the purpose of this Standard, subassemblies are considered as subsystems.